 When school might be closed or delayed, please do not phone the school.
 Listen to TV or radio for information.
 The Administration conveys information to KDKA (channel 2) WTAE (channel 4) and WPXI (channel 11).
+A phone call will be made via the School Messenger system and the school will post the delay or closing on official school social media.
 If there is a delay rather than closure, follow Central Catholic's DELAYED SCHEDULE.
 If a conflict occurs between what Central Catholic has announced and what your home school district has announced, follow the schedule announced by your public school district when relying on your school district's bus (not PAT) transportation.
 Otherwise, follow the schedule for Central Catholic.